 Q: How long will this program take to complete?

-program is 18 months in length and requires full time study.
+A: This program is 18 months in length and requires full time study.
 At the completion of required coursework, you will be eligible to take the NCLEX exam.
 You may apply for licensure in the state in which you wish to work.
-At the completion the last semester of the 18-month program you will graduate with a master’s degree in nursing.
-Should you wish to complete a specialty option, you will be eligible to apply for one during the last semester of the GEM program.
-If you are accepted to a specialty option, know that RN licensure practice as a registered nurse is required before students can enroll in the specialty clinical practicum courses.
-The length of time required to complete a specialty option is dependent on the option selected, and whether or not you enroll as a full or part time student.
+At the completion of the 18-month program, you will graduate with a master’s degree in nursing.
+During the final semester of your 18-month program, if interested, you will be eligible to apply to a post-master’s program.
+If you are accepted, there may be requirements regarding RN licensure and practice as a registered nurse before students can enroll in post-master’s clinical practicum courses.
+The length of time required to complete a post-master’s certificate is dependent on the option selected and whether you enroll as a full or part time student.

 Q: How much does this program cost?
 Are costs different for out-of-state students?